-Besides taking a detailed medical history, your surgeon will also perform a detailed physical exam.
-She will examine the undersides of your upper arms and then discuss your treatment options with you.
-Your doctor will also take photographs of your upper arms prior to your surgery.
+Other than taking a detailed clinical history, your specialist will perform a detailed physical exam.
+She will inspect the undersides of your upper arms and afterward examine your treatment choices with you.
+Your doctor will likewise take photos of your upper arms before your medical procedure.

 It is really important to discuss your expectations about the surgery with your surgeon.
 You should explain to her why you want the procedure and what you expect from it.
 You should also clearly understand the benefits and the risks, including possible scarring.